Ivan Reitman: Career

-In 1998, Reitman (alongside former Universal Pictures chairman Tom Pollock) founded The Montecito Picture Company, a film production company located just south of Santa Barbara.
+In 1998, Reitman (alongside former Universal Pictures chairman Tom Pollock) founded The Montecito Picture Company as a reinvention of his former film company Northern Lights Entertainment, using the same team, a film production company located just south of Santa Barbara.
 In 2007, Reitman was inducted into Canada's Walk of Fame.

 He next produced the comedy I Love You, Man (2009), starring Paul Rudd and Jason Segel.
 Also in 2009, he produced the Academy Award-nominated film, Up in the Air, directed by his son Jason Reitman.
 Later, Reitman had planned to direct the erotic thriller Chloe (2009) but he couldn't attract the cast he wanted so Reitman decided to only serve as a producer and asked Atom Egoyan to direct the film.
 Chloe has since enjoyed commercial success and became Egoyan's biggest moneymaker ever.